 Due to Stalin’s perception of the poem as an unwelcome critique of his controlling style, he used his authority to prohibit its publication throughout the Soviet Union, a prohibition that remained in place until 1990.
 The controversial book followed an ordinary person in his quest to flee the ubiquitous gaze of a dystopian government and addressed issues such as the nature of nationality, sexual repression, censorship, and privacy.

 It was written in the wake of the events of the Arab Spring.
-Various social organisations in the United States have also expressed opposition to the novel and have sought to get it removed from bookstore shelves.
+Various social organizations in the United States have also expressed opposition to the novel and have sought to get it removed from bookstore shelves.

 But what is so amusing about these assaults on the book is that it was sought to be banned by groups from opposing sides of the political spectrum, with some alleging it was pro-communism and others arguing that it was anti-government.
-Although many people now see Orwell’s work as an incisive and, in some instances, prescient reflection on the probable effects of pervasive, too bureaucratic government organisations, the novel has received mixed reviews.
+Although many people now see Orwell’s work as an incisive and, in some instances, prescient reflection on the probable effects of pervasive, too bureaucratic government organizations, the novel has received mixed reviews.

 6. Alice In The Wonderland By Lewis Carroll